 Positive Impact at the Junction of Research, Policy & Partnership

-Fairfield University, in partnership with the Anne E. Fowler Foundation, announces the Anne E. Fowler Literacy Fellows Program, an initiative to significantly raise literacy levels among low-performing elementary school populations.
+Fairfield University, in partnership with the Anne E. Fowler Foundation, announces the Anne E. Fowler Literacy Fellowship, an initiative to significantly raise literacy levels among low-performing elementary school populations.
 The fellowship program carries on Anne E. Fowler’s and Literacy How’s long-held vision to empower teaching excellence so that every child learns to read by third grade.
 It is funded, in part, through the generosity of the Grossman Family Foundation and the Anne E. Fowler Foundation.
 Fairfield University was chosen to partner in this important work because of their very high standards for teacher training, and their existing commitment to literacy training and teacher mentorship in neighboring communities.

-The program continues the work of the Early Reading Success Initiative begun by Anne E. Fowler, Ph.D. at Haskins Laboratories in 2000, and carried on by Margie Gillis and her team through Mastering Reading Instruction, Haskins Literacy Initiative, and the establishment of Literacy How, Inc. in 2009.
+The fellowship continues the work of the Early Reading Success Initiative begun by Anne E. Fowler, Ph.D. at Haskins Laboratories in 2000, and carried on by Margie Gillis and her team through Mastering Reading Instruction, Haskins Literacy Initiative, and the establishment of Literacy How, Inc. in 2009.

 Learn and Apply Evidence-based Practices that Support All Students’ Reading Achievement